 Don’t waste your time on representations, when it’s so easy to work with the “real deal” (HTML).
 By working with and evolving your web designs directly in their true environment (the browser), important things like interactivity don’t end up as an afterthought.

-The instant and more accurate feedback during development allows you to constantly focus (and refocus) your design, and you end up designing the full experience of your website – not just the way it looks.
+The instant and more accurate feedback during development allows you to constantly focus (and refocus) your design and information architecture UX, and you end up designing the full experience of your website – not just the way it looks.
 Browse our list of reputable UX courses for more ways to upgrade your UX design skills.

 Agree?
 Disagree?
 Let us know what you think in a comment.